 Chickens who suddenly appear sick with no signs of being injured may have been poisoned and if you are not careful you may be the one who poisoned your birds without realizing it.
 Moldy feed, mishandled feed, and dirty water are the most common reason chickens get sick.
+However, there are several other ways your chickens could be poisoned listed below.

 The following is a list of most common ways chickens and other poultry get poisoned.